hqucms/ParticleNet/README.md

 ------

+# About ParticleNet

 **Keras/TensorFlow implemetation**
  - [model](tf-keras/tf_keras_model.py)
  - Requires tensorflow>=2.0.0 or >=1.15rc2.
  - A full training example is available in [tf-keras/keras_train.ipynb](tf-keras/keras_train.ipynb).
     - The top tagging dataset can be obtained from [https://zenodo.org/record/2603256](https://zenodo.org/record/2603256) and converted with this [script](tf-keras/convert_dataset.ipynb).

 ## How to use the model

 #### Keras/TensorFlow models

-The use of the Keras/TensorFlow model is similar to the MXNet model.
+The ParticleNet model can be obtained by calling the `get_particle_net` function in [tf_keras_model.py](tf-keras/tf_keras_model.py), which takes three input arrays:
+ - `points`: the coordinates of the particles in the (eta, phi) space.
+It should be an array with a shape of (N, 2, P), where N is the batch size and P is the number of particles.
+ - `features`: the features of the particles.
+It should be an array with a shape of (N, C, P), where N is the batch size, C is the number of features, and P is the number of particles.
+ - `mask`: a mask array with a shape of (N, 1, P), taking a value of 0 for padded positions.

+To have a simple implementation for batched training on GPUs, we use fixed-length input arrays for all the inputs, although in principle the  ParticleNet architecture can handle variable number of particles in each jet.
+Zero-padding is used for the `points` and `features` inputs such that they always have the same length, and a `mask` array is used to indicate if a position is occupied by a real particle or by a zero-padded value.

+The implementation of a simplified model, ParticleNet-Lite, is also provided and can be accessed with the `get_particle_net_lite` function.

 A full training example is available in [tf-keras/keras_train.ipynb](tf-keras/keras_train.ipynb).

 ## Citation
 If you use ParticleNet in your research, please cite the paper: